Learn more about the three types of food safety hazards, how to prevent them, and the most significant cases related to them.

 - Raw materials.
 As mentioned, physical hazards can naturally come from the raw materials themselves.
 Bone in meat products is a very common contaminant, as well as leaves and twigs on fruits.
-In addition, some commodities such as sugar, salt, and flour can also be contaminated with physical hazards such as small rocks depending on the cleanliness of the supplier's production area.
-Although very common, detection of these physical hazards can prevent injuries in consumers.
+In addition, some commodities such as sugar, salt, and flour can also be contaminated with physical hazards such as small rocks, depending on the cleanliness of the supplier's production area.
+Although very common, detecting these physical hazards can prevent consumer injuries.

 - Food handlers.
-In the absence of proper food hygiene, food handlers can harbor and contribute to physical hazards.
+Without proper food hygiene, food handlers can carry and contribute to physical hazards.
 Proper protective uniforms such as hair nets or caps are provided to prevent strands of hair from falling into the dishes being prepared.
-Additionally, loose jewelry, pen caps, or monitoring forms can also originate from unknowing food handlers.
+Additionally, loose jewellery, pen caps, or pieces of paper can also originate from unknowing food handlers.

 - Pests.
 Pests contribute a large percentage of physical hazards in the food industry.
-Insects that die and get cut up into pieces become more capable of contaminating commodities.
+Insects that die and get cut into pieces become more capable of contaminating commodities.
 Rodents such as rats can leave strands of hair anywhere and can carry disease-causing insects with them.
-Other pests such as birds can also produce droppings that can come in contact with raw materials, especially in large storage areas.
+Other pests, such as birds, can also produce droppings that can come in contact with raw materials, especially in large storage areas.